davecoffin/FRStretchImageView/README.md

 ## Troubleshooting

 `FRStretchImageView` can work around your `IBOutlet`s to add its behavior automatically, but it will only wrap the `IBOutlet`s themselves & its superviews.
-So if you are using multiples `UIView`s between the `UIScrollView` and `UIImageView` observed, you should set the `clipToBounds = false` on them.
+So if you are using multiples `UIView`s between the `UIScrollView` and `UIImageView`/`UIView` observed, you should set the `clipToBounds = false` on them.

 ## License